-The preferred categories of restoration projects that the Trustees prefer include:
+The categories of restoration projects for ecological and human services that the Trustees prefer include:

-- restoration, rehabilitation, or enhancement of aquatic habitat and associated riparian habitat; - restoration, rehabilitation, or enhancement of terrestrial habitat (including uplands, wetlands, and riparian); - habitat protection that may include enhancement, i.e., conservation easement or fee title purchase (including uplands, wetlands, and riparian); - restoration, rehabilitation, or enhancement of resources to protect water quality; and - projects that increase public access to natural resources (where appropriate).
+- restoration, rehabilitation, or enhancement of ecological and human services. - o Examples of ecological services include - aquatic habitat and associated riparian habitat; - terrestrial habitat (including uplands, wetlands, and riparian); - habitat protection that may include enhancement, i.e., conservation easement or fee title purchase (including uplands, wetlands, and riparian); - water quality; and - projects that enhance services provided by the injured natural resources (where appropriate). - o Examples of services include: - recreational use (e.g., fishing, hiking, kayaking, bird watching) - extractive and consumptive uses (e.g., municipal use or irrigation), and - nonactive uses like the appreciation people feel knowing that habitat is protected for wildlife and for enjoyment by future generations of people.